ABOUT ADOMIBRIDGE STUDIOS

-AdomiBridge Studios is a registered content producing company with a difference.
+AdomiBridge Studios is a registered film production company with a difference.
 We seek to create a new model for Ghanaian cinema and influence how contents are produced on the larger African continent.
-The company is based in North Legon, Accra.
+The company is based in North Legon in Ghana’s capital city of Accra.

 - To create contents that have strong, innovative story concepts based on our shared Ghanaian and African heritage.

 - To create TV contents with appropriate language and themes that are suitable for a child’s consumption.

 - To create meaningful, entertaining and thought-provoking contents for general viewing

 - To use documentaries to cause society to reflect, to change and to be entertained.

 - To interpret Ghana to Ghanaians and to offer the world a unique Ghanaian viewpoint

 - To elevate Ghanaian culture and traditions abroad through excellent content creation